blinkinput/blinkinput-ios/Transition guide.md

+### Transition to 1.1.0

+- No backwards incompatible changes.
+See Release notes for a complete list of changes.

 ### Transition to 1.0.0

 - If you're using direct API, just delete all calls to `PPCoordinator initializeRecognizers` and `PPCoordinator terminateRecognizers`.
 These calls are now performed internally